 Cedric Jenart is a Doctor of Laws (Ph.D.
 University of Antwerp).
-He holds an LL.M degree (Harvard Law School as a Fulbright Boas and B.A.E.F. scholar), a Master of Laws (University of Antwerp and on exchange the Free University of Berlin, summa cum laude) and a Bachelor of Laws (University of Antwerp, summa cum laude).
+He equally holds an LL.M degree (Harvard Law School as a Fulbright Boas and B.A.E.F. scholar), a Master of Laws (University of Antwerp and on exchange the Free University of Berlin, summa cum laude) and a Bachelor of Laws (University of Antwerp, summa cum laude).

 He currently works as a magistrate (Adjunct-auditeur) at the Belgian Council of State after he ranked first at the competitive state exam.
 Cedric Jenart remains active at the University of Antwerp as a visiting lecturer (gastprofessor) or postdoctoral researcher (post doc navorser) in public law.
 He previously interned at the Belgian Constitutional Court and, having been admitted to the New York Bar, at various international law firms.

 His completed Ph.D. research was funded by the FWO Flanders and has been partially performed as a visiting researcher at the Max Planck Institute for Comparative Public and International Law in Heidelberg (Germany), the University of Lille (France) and the University of Oxford (United Kingdom).
 It is summarized hereunder.

 Constitutional principles on outsourcing rulemaking powers to non-politically-accountable actors in European states

 Parliaments have always been regarded as playing a pivotal role in the creation of rules within democratic European states.
 Through its composition, Parliament is taken to represent the opinions and interests of society, which it serves through the legislative process.